 It is incredibly important to start educating your children early about budgeting and wise spending at an early age.
 Laurie Blank, author of “How To Teach Your Kids About Money,” put it best when she told Modest Money, “if you don’t teach your kids an effective way to manage money, somebody else will teach them about money, and it will likely be to spend it rather than saving it.”
 She added, “good money management education doesn’t just ‘happen.’”

-Kids aren’t really taught in school to manage their money wisely like they are taught how to do math, science, and writing.
-That means that teaching kids about money falls to you.
-It is essential they learn these skills at home and that these skills are a given as much as showering, eating, and other day-to-day chores and activities.
+Kids aren’t really taught in school to manage their money wisely like they are taught how to do the math, science, and writing.
+That means that teaching kids about money fall to you.
+It is essential they learn these skills at home and that these skills are given as much as showering, eating, and other day-to-day chores and activities.

 The Purpose of Being In It Together

 There are two extremes you want to avoid when teaching your children about money.
 There is extreme A: where parents spoil their kids rotten and make sure they never have to pay for anything themselves, and extreme B: where parents are very bad with money themselves and don’t teach their kids well because they themselves are playing catch up.
 The problem is, however, children won’t learn the practical applications of good money management without someone showing them how to do it.